node-js-libs/curlrequest/README.md

 `redirects` - *default: 3*

-The maximum amount of redirects to follow before failing with "retries".
+The maximum amount of redirects to follow before failing with error "retries".

 `retries` - *default: 0*